 Note: Research does show that interdental brushes provide better plaque removal than floss.

 Interdental cleaning video

-Dental floss – is another option and is recommended for use when the gaps of your teeth may be too hard to clean with an interdental brush (tighter spaces).
+Dental floss – flossing helps and is recommended for use when the gaps of your teeth may be too hard to clean with an interdental brush (tighter spaces).
 You may also have a personal preference for using one or the other or a mixture of the two.

 Dental floss and interdental cleaning video

 Brushing your teeth with an electric toothbrush is a good alternative option when compared to a manual toothbrush.
-Results obtained in the long term can also be positive when utilised properly.
+Studies have shown a superior clean when compared to using the manual method.

 Patients who may benefit from an electric toothbrush: